nimh-dsst/HPC_helpers/README.md

 ### spersist helpers

 The pair of spersist- scripts help create, save, and return to a continuous spersist session.
-`spersist-store.sh` is a script that will be kept remotely, whereas `spersist-connect.sh` will be stored locally.
+`spersist-store.sh` is a script that should be kept remotely, whereas `spersist-connect.sh` should be stored locally.

 The workflow occurs in two steps:

 1. Create an spersist session (this only needs to be done once after each Biowulf reboot)
   1. Log onto Biowulf login node: `ssh user@biowulf.nih.gov`
   2. Start a tmux session: `tmux`
   3. Initiate an spersist session: `spersist --vnc --tunnel`
   4. Save your session environment variables: `./spersist-store.sh`

   At this point you can keep your terminal open, or close out.
 As long as you do not `exit` the session, it will remain open.

 2. Connecting to your spersist session
   1. Open Terminal
   2. Run: `spersist-connect.sh`